-You can get the answer on your application within a maximum of 30 days and a minimum of 10 days.
+You can get the answer on your application within a minimum of 10 days and a maximum of 30 days.

-The short-term residence permit is issued to the person – and his/her family members (dependants or spouse only) – who, according to the rule established by Georgian legislation have the right to immovable property (except for agricultural land), with the market price above 100,000 USD equivalent in GEL.
+The short-term residence permit is issued to the person – and his/her family members (meaning dependants / spouse only) – who, according to the rule established by Georgian legislation, have the right to immovable property (except for agricultural land), for the market price above 100,000 USD equivalent in GEL.
 This can be a single property, or a portfolio of property with a total value exceeding the threshold.
-Note: If you receive residency and subsequently your property is sold or valued below the threshold, your residency becomes automatically invalid.
+Note: If you receive residency and subsequently your property is sold or valued below the threshold, your residency automatically becomes invalid.

 The following documents should be submitted:

 - Copy of a travel document of the applicant (property owner);